ourchitecture/hello-cloud/src/docs/contribute.md

     -   [`yarn`](https://yarnpkg.com/) :octicons-link-16: or [`node`](https://nodejs.org/) :octicons-link-16: are required to run NodeJS projects (_`yarn` is recommended_).
 The version of `yarn` is "pinned" in ".yarnrc" and will be automatically selected and used by the `yarn` command.
 However, container runtimes make this installation optional.
     -   [`nvm`](https://github.com/nvm-sh/nvm) :octicons-link-16: can make switching between specific versions of `node`, `npm`, and `npx` easier across projects for a more consistent project experience across machines.
 The version of `node` is "pinned" in ".nvmrc" and will be automatically selected and used by the `nvm use` command.
 However, container runtimes make this installation optional.
-    -   [`java` 11 OpenJDK](https://openjdk.java.net/install/) :octicons-link-16: is required to run Java projects.
+    -   [`java` 11 OpenJDK](https://openjdk.java.net/install/) :octicons-link-16: is required to run Java and Kotlin projects.
 However, container runtimes make this installation optional.
     -   [`dotnet` 6 SDK](https://dotnet.microsoft.com/download) :octicons-link-16: is required to run .NET projects.
 However, container runtimes make this installation optional.
     -   [VS `code`](https://code.visualstudio.com/) :octicons-link-16: may be used for an improved developer experience with support for project-specific settings, extensions, and tasks.
     -   [`git-town`](https://www.git-town.com/install.html) :octicons-link-16: may be used for improved developer workflow.